Admasb/Final_Project_Cyano/README.md

 <img width="868" alt="Screen Shot 2023-05-09 at 12 54 09 PM" src="https://github.com/Admasb/Final_Project_Cyano/assets/126387239/34a0e122-58fc-4fc4-8525-3f5f58c6527e">

 Discussion
+The findings indicate the cyanobacterais three differnt species of cynaobacteria in a fresh water aquatic environment are coexisting with other numerous microbs and the microbila structure is presented differently.

 Refereces

 Hamilton TL, Bryant DA, Macalady JL (2016).
 The role of biology in planetary evolution: cyanobacterail primary production in low oxygen proterozoic oceans.
 Evolutionary Microbiol.
 18:325-340